SysSynBio/edd/docs/Developer_Setup.md

     * To install:
       `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
       and follow prompts.
+        - NOTE: This is automatically run as part of the `start-edd.sh` script.
     * `brew doctor` should say `Your system is ready to brew.` or describe any problems.
     * From the edd root directory, `brew bundle` should install additional software dependencies.
     * It is a good idea to occaisionally run `brew update` to refresh Homebrew's list of available